The Group of Disjoint 2-Spheres in 4-Space: Whitney spheres and Whitney homotopies

 \subsection{Whitney moves and Whitney bubbles}

-Figure~\ref{W-disk-and-W-move-color} describes a model \emph{Whitney move} in a $4$--ball neighborhood of a \emph{Whitney disk} $W$: A pair of oppositely-signed transverse intersections between two surface sheets is eliminated by a homotopy which isotopes one of the sheets across $W$.
-The cut-and-paste effect of a Whitney move is to replace a disk neighborhood of an arc of the boundary $\partial W$ in one surface sheet by a different disk, which we call a \emph{Whitney bubble}, that has the same boundary and contains two parallel copies of $W$ joined by a narrow embedded rectangle (Figure~\ref{W-disk-and-W-move-color} right).
-Each of these copies of $W$ is an extension of a normal \emph{Whitney section} over $\partial W$ which is defined by pushing $\partial W$ tangentially in one sheet and normally to the other sheet.
+Figure~\ref{fig:W-disk-and-W-move-color} describes a model \emph{Whitney move} in a $4$--ball neighborhood of a \emph{Whitney disk} $W$: A pair of oppositely-signed transverse intersections $p$ and $q$ between two surface sheets is eliminated by a homotopy which isotopes one of the sheets across $W$.
+By convention, we write our 4-ball $D^4=D^3 \times D^1$ and think of the $D^1$-coordinate as {\it time}.
+Each of the three pictures in Figure~\ref{fig:W-disk-and-W-move-color} completely describes certain surfaces in this $D^4$: The horizontal sheet is completely contained in the present $D^3 \times 0$, while the curved arc extends into past $D^3 \times [-1,0)$ and future $D^3\times (0,1]$ (in the center picture, the Whitney disk $W$ is also in the present).
+In Figure~\ref{fig:W-disk-and-W-move-color} these extensions into past and future are understood but not shown, however in many cases our figures will explicitly show several pictures of varying time-coordinates to describe surfaces via a ``movie'' (e.g. Figure~\ref{fig:whitehead-null-htpy} in the introduction and Figures~\ref{fig:Whitney-sphere-for-elementary-homotopy}~and~\ref{fig:Whitney-sphere-and-ball-null-homotopy} just below).

+The Whitney move has an additional homotopy parameter $s\in I$ which satisfies $s=0$ in the center picture of Figure~\ref{fig:W-disk-and-W-move-color} and $s=1$ in the right picture.
+For $0<s<1$, part of the horizontal sheet near the Whitney disk boundary moves upwards along $W$ until it reaches the ``bubble position'' on the right where it is disjoint from the other sheet.
+This \emph{Whitney bubble} has the same boundary as the original horizontal sheet and consists of two parallel copies of $W$ joined by a narrow curved rectangle shown in the right picture of Figure~\ref{fig:W-disk-and-W-move-color}.

 In general, a Whitney move is described by any embedding of this model into a $4$--manifold which preserves the product structures and transversality of the sheets and $W$.

-All Whitney disks in this section are embedded, and the reader may notice that they are also \emph{framed} (which corresponds to the disjointness of parallel copies, as used in the Whitney bubble).
-Details on Whitney disks are given in Section~\ref{sec:appendix}.
+All Whitney disks in this section are embedded, and the reader may notice that they are also \emph{framed} which corresponds to the disjointness of parallel copies, as used in the Whitney bubble.
+Details on Whitney disks and Whitney moves are given in Section~\ref{sec:appendix}.